lukasabbe/musikhjalpen-API/README.md

 This repository provides a tiny TypeScript + Express service that fetches collection/fundraiser data from a Musikhjalpen site and an external fundraiser service, and exposes a simple JSON endpoint.

-## What it includes

-- TypeScript project configured with `tsconfig.json`
-- ESLint + Prettier configuration
-- An Express server in `src/index.ts` with rate limiting and CORS
-- Types in `src/types.ts`

 ## Getting started

 Install dependencies (already done if you followed prior setup):